pikrol/Adversarial-examples/README.md

 # Adversarial-examples
-Deep learning - adversarial attack &amp; defense
-It's a final project I created for the course "Advanced applications of neural networks (deep learning)" conducted by Christopher Galias at the University of Warsaw in the summer semester of 2021.
+It's a final project I created for the course *Advanced applications of neural networks (deep learning)* conducted by Christopher Galias at the University of Warsaw in the summer semester of 2021.